SDG 13 – Climate Action , Mahi Āhuarangi

 Climate Action Week

-As part of Massey’s commitment to being net carbon zero by 2030, the university held an online Climate Action Week to encourage Massey students to be active partners in the journey.
+As part of Massey’s commitment to being net carbon zero by 2030, the university held an online Climate Action Week in 2022 to encourage Massey students to be active partners in the journey.

 Climate Action major for Master of SDGs